neos/doctools/TheDefinitiveGuide/PartIII/Persistence.rst

 entities (and value objects).
 Most of them are good practice anyway, and thus are not really restrictions.

-* Entity classes must not be final or contain final methods.
+* Entity classes must not be ``final`` or contain ``final`` methods.
-* Persistent properties of any entity class should always be protected, not public, otherwise lazy-loading might not work as expected.
+* Persistent properties of any entity class should always be ``protected``, not ``public``, otherwise lazy-loading might not work as expected.
 * Implementing ``__clone()`` or ``__wakeup()`` is not a problem with FLOW3, as the
   instances always have an identity.
 If using your own identity properties, you must wrap any code you intend to run in those methods in an identity check.
 * Entity classes in a class hierarchy that inherit directly or indirectly from one another must not have a mapped property with the same name.
 * Entities cannot use ``func_get_args()`` to implement variable parameters.
 The proxies generated by Doctrine do not support this for performance reasons and your code might actually fail to work when violating this restriction.

 Persisted instance variables must be accessed only from within the entity instance itself, not by clients of the entity.
-The state of the entity is available to clients only through the entity’s methods, i.e. getter/setter methods or other business methods.
+The state of the entity should be available to clients only through the entity’s methods, i.e. getter/setter methods or other business methods.

 Collection-valued persistent fields and properties must be defined in terms of the ``Doctrine\Common\Collections\Collection`` interface.
 The collection implementation type may be used by the application to initialize fields or properties before the entity is made persistent.
-Once the entity becomes managed (or detached), subsequent access must be through the interface type.
+Once the entity becomes managed (or detached), subsequent access must happen through the interface type.

 Metadata mapping
 ----------------